Sonakshi To Priyanka: Most Avid Travellers Of 2024

 Sara Ali Khan

-Shilpa Shetty is another Bollywood star who shares her love for travelling with fans through social media.
+Shilpa Shetty is another Bollywood star who shares her love for traveling with fans through social media.
 In order to enjoy the holidays she was in London with her kids.
-Sharing some sneak peeks into her Christmas time, the stunner dropped a post on her social media captioned, "Freezing temperature but warm hearts...
-Merry Christmas from our family to yours."
+Sharing some sneak peeks into her Christmas time, the stunner dropped a post on her social media captioned, "Freezing temperature but warm hearts

 Legal Disclaimer: